K18192jz/LCD-LogicFlow/README.md

 *Adjust anything to run in the background while navigating through menus, or design your own custom interface to your script.

 *Compatible with LCD I2C 20x4 and 16x2 displays, using two buttons ('Down' and 'OK').
 You can also add additional buttons or features as needed.

 *You only need the LiquidCrystal library to get started—no additional libraries are required.
-You can find example files in the examples path.
+You can find examples in the examples path.
 These examples are designed to help you understand the basics and begin working directly without any extra setup.

 # Wiring:
 Buttons:   Pin7 : button ‘ok’ (optional pin)